viniciusalmeida/ninja-presentation/README.md

 #&lt;ninja-presentation&gt;

-A kit of Web Components wrappers to easily build a web based slideshow.
+A kit of Web Components wrappers to easily build a web based slideshow on Google Chrome.
 Attribute names are similar to the css properties.
 It is not an accident ;)

 Do not be fooled.
 You do not have to be a ninja to use it!
 Let the tool work for you.